SomeAnticsDev/someantics.dev/src/streams/2021-09-14-testing-mobile-accessibility.md

 <i class="timecode">[00:47:57]</i> **Ben:** I work in banking, right?
 And it's like, yeah, if you don't have access to banking, like, that is a critical issue.

 <i class="timecode">[00:48:05]</i> **Crystal:** Yes.
 Yeah, and there's… and I know I've gone to, um, like before my bank really had a good mobile, like, a good native application, going to their mobile site, trying to log in, you know, with a screenreader, and I was like, "Oh, I'm going to have go… in person… to a teller!"
-I'm like, "How do I do that?
-"You know?
+I'm like, "How do I do that?"
+You know?
 And, you know, and it was one of those things of like, you know… and they came out very, you know, soon after with a native application, but that doesn't help people from, you know, where it's like… "I don't have reliable internet for my desktop.
 You don't have a native, you know, application that, you know, solves some of these issues, you know.
 I'm going onto your mobile website, but your mobile website is just your desktop site on a mobile screen and it is all over the place."

 <i class="timecode">[00:49:15]</i> **Ben:** Mhmm.

 <i class="brackets">[Crystal laughs]</i>

-Joe is talking about kind of, like, the commentshat we, you especially, were making about, like, you know, most folks that are on their mobile devices, like, that's their primary way of accessing the web.
+Joe is talking about kind of, like, the comments that we, you especially, were making about, like, you know, most folks that are on their mobile devices, like, that's their primary way of accessing the web.
 Joe says, "I think this is spot on and really important, as I feel like devs can be really guilty of forgetting about just how many mobile users there are because they're sat in front of a desktop or a laptop all day."

 <i class="timecode">[00:49:38]</i> **Crystal:** Yeah.
 Yeah, it's one of those things that can be very… it's very easy.
 And it's also because mobile usage for people — for everyone — but also for disabled people really has grown SO exponentially over the last very short years!
 And so it's one of those things of, you know, going from, you know, just like, say… beginning of like, I don't know, like 2005, where, yeah, was, there were was, you know, mobile, like there were phones, but they weren't really smart.
 And then after the iPhone, you know, they're just kind of just there.
 And then you start getting Android and you know, all these different, you know, and it just really the amount of people — and people realized that it's cheaper to get, you know, a lot of times it's cheaper to get data on your phone for a lot of people than, you know, actually getting internet service in their home.